A plant is a living thing. Like other living things, it is made up of different parts, each with a job to do to keep the plant alive and healthy.

 A plant stem also enables the plant to stand upright and take in sunlight.

-In this worksheet you're going to be looking at the different roles played by the roots, stem and leaves - that is, what they do for the plant.
+In this activity, you're going to be looking at the different jobs carried out by the roots, stem and leaves - that is, what they do for the plant.

 Imagine you didn't have any legs - what would happen?
 So, that's just one of the things your legs do for you!